 What is a Deviated Septum?

-A severe deviated septum will reduce airflow on or both sides of your nose, making it difficult to breathe.
+A severely deviated septum will reduce airflow on one or both sides of your nose, making it difficult to breathe.
 This additional airflow on one side of the nasal septum can also cause nosebleeds for certain people.
 Nasal blockage also may occur from a deviated nasal septum.

 A deviated septum is very common in today’s world.
 According to the American Academy of Otolaryngology - Head and Neck Surgery, 80 percent of all septums are deviated to some degree.
 A deviated septum requires medical attention if it causes health issues or negatively impacts your quality of life.

 How to Tell if You Have a Deviated Septum?